jrpotter/notebook/notes/computability/context-free/deterministic.md

 %%ANKI
 Basic
 What does the $DK$-test actually check?
-Back: Whether a particular grammar is deterministic.
+Back: Whether a particular CFG is deterministic.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761866321401-->
 END%%